H4R335HR/n3tscan/README.md

 `netscan`

-when you want to quickly know your LAN status.
+when you want to quickly know IPs in your LAN.